CubeSTEP/fprime-nucleo_h723zg-freertos-reference/ARDUINO_DOCUMENTATION.md

 add_fprime_subdirectory("${ARDUINO_TYPES_DIR}")
 ```
-- ARDUINO_FBQN is defined and CMAKE_SYSTEM_PROCESSOR is set to "arm" so the elseif branch runs which targets fprime-nucleo_h723zg-freertos-reference/lib/fprime-featherm4-freertos/cmake/platform/arm/Platform.
-The cmake file at the root of this path is ran
+- Both ARDUINO_FQBN is intialized and CMAKE_SYSTEM_PROCESSOR is set to "arm" in /fprime-featherm4-freertos-reference/lib/fprime-featherm4-freertos/cmake/toolchain/FeatherM4_FreeRTOS.cmake so the elseif branch runs which targets fprime-nucleo_h723zg-freertos-reference/lib/fprime-featherm4-freertos/cmake/platform/arm/Platform.
+The cmake file at the root of this path is run

 ```sh
 set(FPRIME_PLATFORM "ArduinoFw")